BradleyCulley/bradleyculley.github.io/_posts/2025-12-11-My-Side-of-the-Mountain.md

 Sam meets people during his adventures.
 None join his space permanently, though.
 For example, he meets an English professor who got lost in the woods, the two become friends, and the professor visits Sam at Christmas.<sup>7(pages 82, 119)</sup>
-However, neither moves to live near the other.
+However, neither ends up living near the other.
 </p>

 <p>